AppScriptIO/nodeRelationshipGraph/documentation/information.md

     - Initiate graph sequence using a relationship (e.g. "initiate").
 How to deal with the relational value.
         VALUE {type: edge:traverse} -> Stage <-- TRAVERSE {traversalConfig: Condition}

+Some Types of traversal configs: Condition, Middleware, Template.
+Which mark the different implemenetaion sets used for graph initiated traversal.

 ### Applications:
 Different applications may use this module:
 - Build systems with package dependencies - make a topological sort to know which library should be built first.